-The Infrastructure installation for OSSO is dependent on the environment and requirements for its use.
-Deploying an Infrastructure OAS to be used in a test environment does not have the same availability requirements as for a production environment.
+The Infrastructure installation for OSSO and Oracle Access Manager (OAM) is dependent on the environment and requirements for its use.
+Deploying an Infrastructure OAS or Oracle Access Manager (OAM) to be used in a test environment does not have the same availability requirements as for a production environment.
 Similarly, the Oracle Internet Directory (OID) LDAP server can be deployed in a variety of different configurations.
-See the Oracle Application Server Installation Guide and the Oracle Internet Directory Installation Guide for more details.
+See the Oracle Application Server Installation Guide and the Oracle Internet Directory Installation Guide (if using OSSO 10g) for more details and Oracle Identity Management Installation Guide11g (if using OAM11).